wp-plugins/lesser/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lesser allows you to define custom CSS for your themes and plugins using [LESS](http://lesscss.org).
+Lesser allows you to define custom CSS for your themes and plugins using LES] http://lesscss.org.

 == Description ==